8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Market was down on day 16; doing a modified 10, 20, 30, 40.
 Instead of buying a share at the current market price, I only did limit orders for the 20, 30, 40 percent.
 I only bought the multi-factor and extended market funds.

-This was my normal contribution day as well and that went toward the multi-factor fund.

 7 of 12 orders executed.

 ### Day 18 results

 Market was down on day 17; doing another modified 10, 20, 30, 40.
 Again, only did the 20, 30, 40 percent this time and only toward the multi-factor and extend market funds, which are the lowest compared to their target allocations.

 The value of the Traditional IRA is less than 2 percent down from the original check amount, which I'm viewing as a win.
-I can feel the thrill of this getting a bit old, to be honest.
-Part of the tactile indicator is that I'm losing track of the actual days based on these entries; this might actually be day 19.
+I can feel the thrill of this getting old, to be honest.
+Part of the tactile indicator is I'm losing track of the days based on these entries; this might be day 19.
 With that said, the experiment is going well as I keep seeing the benefit of using limit orders.

-For example, my normal contribution went well, however, I still have a bit of cash left over because it wasn't spent on shares purchased at the market price.
+For example, my normal contribution went well, however, I have cash left over because it wasn't spent on shares purchased at the market price.
 This is causing my cash to be spread across multiple accounts (a bit in the primary credit union, a bit in the taxable brokerage account, and a bit in the Traditional IRA), however, it's not making me feel overwhelmed or like that money isn't being optimized.
-Therefore, my conclusion at the moment is that letting the price per share come to me is a worthwhile venture.
+Therefore, my conclusion at the moment is letting the price per share come to me is a worthwhile venture.

 5 of 6 orders executed.

 ### Day 19 results

 Market was interesting.
 It closed down, however, not by much compared to its opening.
 It was fascinating to watch because there was a decent drop in the first hour.
-Two hours later it was up and stayed that way for about 3 hours.
-The it dropped and went up a little bit before the close and after hours.
-Again, I can definitely see the thrill involved with day-trading, however, I'm really appreciating the set and forget afforded by limit orders; despite the, "I can always try again tomorrow," if they don't always execute.
+Two hours later it was up and stayed up for about 3 hours.
+Then it dropped and went up a little before the close and after hours.
+Again, I can see the thrill involved with day-trading, however, I'm appreciating the set and forget afforded by limit orders; despite the, "I can always try again tomorrow," if they don't execute.

-I think I'm going to change my setups to exclude market price purchases.
+I'm going to change my setups to exclude market price purchases.

-If the market was down the previous day, we go with 2 cents over the opening price, 1 percent under, and 2 percent under at 15, 35, and 50 percent, respectively.
-If the market was up the previous day, we go with 2 cents over and 1 percent under the opening price at 40 and 60 percent respectively.
+If the market was down the previous day, we go with 2 cents over opening price, 1 percent under, and 2 percent under at 15, 35, and 50 percent, respectively.
+If the market was up the previous day, we go with 2 cents over and 1 percent under opening price at 40 and 60 percent, respectively.

 1 percent down fluctuations seem more common than 2 percent down, even on days when the price per share is up compared to its opening price.
 Further, those 1 percent down compared to the opening price have happened even on days when the prices go up right at opening.

-The overall portfolio is in balance; even at the fund level, including cash.
+The portfolio is in balance; even at the fund level, including cash.
 Though it's close because of where the cash and S&P 500 positions are.

-I don't recall how the orders went on this day.
+I don't recall how the orders went this day.

 ### Day 20 results

 The funds were down on day 19 and I did the 15, 35, and 50 percent.
-The funds closed down, but just barely.
+The funds closed down, but barely.

 The price per share was interesting again today.
-All of the funds except the extended market fund just sorta skipped like a stone across a pond.
+All the funds except the extended market fund sorta skipped like a stone across a pond.
 The extended market fund went down beyond 1 percent, but not beyond 2 percent, before finishing the day like a stone skipping across the same pond.

 I followed the spreadsheet recommendations, which said I could do 3 orders for the extended market fund and 2 orders for the multi-factor fund.

 In October 2020 there was a dip in all 4 funds; this was about the same price just before the COVID dip in February 2020.
 As of this day, the price per share for the S&P 500 and total market fund were roughly where they were just before that dip.
 Meanwhile, the multi-factor fund is managing to stay above its price around that time.
-Further, the extended market fund is actually below its price before and after that dip.
-Again, I believe this shows the tighter correlation between the two large-cap funds, which isn't surprising, as well as the lower correlation between all 4 of the funds; at least right now.
+Further, the extended market fund is below its price before and after that dip.
+Again, I believe this shows the tighter correlation between the two large-cap funds, which isn't surprising, as well as the lower correlation between all 4 funds; at least right now.
 Again, the price and performance difference seems to be enough to keep things interesting.

 2 of 5 orders executed.